stefanprodan/timoni/README.md

 > Note that Timoni in under active development and is still in its infancy.
 > The APIs and command-line interface may change in a backwards incompatible manner.

-## Get started
+## Get Started

-To get started with Timoni please visit the documentation website at [timoni.sh](https://timoni.sh/).
+To get started with Timoni please visit the documentation website at [timoni.sh](https://timoni.sh/quickstart/).

 ## Concepts